pierrediedhiou/cybersecurity-journey/glossary.md

 attacker can inject properties into Object.prototype, affecting all objects in the application.
 Can lead to authentication bypass in Express.js applications (CVE-2020-8203)
+- **Playbook** — A documented set of guidelines for responding to a specific type of incident, providing step-by-step response actions
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited